-Truth is, so much more goes into handwriting before forming letters.
+So much more goes into handwriting before forming letters.

 We hold our toddlers to high expectations of gripping a pencil without much thought into what goes on behind the scenes.

-Keep in mind, our main goal is to get children excited about writing, forming lines, and progressing on their own terms.
-My favorite ways to reach this goal are by playing with squirt bottles, using tweezers, and using eye droppers.
+Keep in mind; our main goal is to get children excited about writing, forming lines, and progressing on their own terms.
+My favorite ways to reach this goal are playing with squirt bottles, using tweezers, and using eye droppers.
 These are all great tools to help strengthen small hand muscles.

 We want to strengthen small hand muscles to have a better pencil grip down the road.
-You will begin to notice BIG improvements over time as you practice in a variety of ways.
+You will begin to notice BIG improvements over time as you practice pencil grip in a variety of ways.

 Setup is simple.

 Here, I taped down my white paper roll and grabbed my favorite dot stickers.

 You will remember these dot stickers from other activities such as Giant Dot-to-Dot, Feed the Sharks, and Mystery Shapes.
 We like to keep supplies simple and use the same supply in many different ways to improve fine motor strength.

 I placed the dots in no particular design on the white paper.
 The objective is to draw one continuous line from one dot to the next.

 Why?
 Letters are made up of lines and curves; I want my preschooler to practice the line formations before asking him to write letters.